-Tree Planting.
-Protection, and Post Planting Care/Maintenance
+Winter and Early Spring 2021: Purchasing will occur in the winter to ensure trees will be delivered in the spring.
+Late winter or early spring the field will be mowed.
+When the growing season begins, Township staff will mark where trees are to be placed in the Park.
+A few days before planting a herbicide will be used create a saucer around the tree locations.

-Trees will be planted as indicated in the DNR document ‘Tree planting diagram’ (Appendix 1).
-The site to be planted has a significant population of white tail deer.
-Trees will be caged to protect them from deer.
-Chicken wire at least four feet tall will surround each tree with no less the four heavy bamboo stakes woven through the wire.
-Cages will be removed after 3 to 5 years; deer damage will be monitored and if necessary protective cages will be restored.
+Spring 2021: Township staff and volunteers will plant the trees as indicated in the DNR document ‘Tree planting diagram’ (Appendix 1).
+To protect the trees from deer, trees will be caged with chicken wire at least four feet tall with at least four heavy bamboo stakes.
+Cages will be removed after 3 to 5 years.
+Deer damage will be monitored and if necessary protective cages will be restored.

-As indicated in the DNR document ‘TREE MAINTENANCE GUIDELINES’ adequate maintenance during the first three years is critical for the survival of the trees.
-Rainfall will be monitored and during dry periods the trees will receive supplemental watering.
-Periodic inspections will be conducted several times each year for at least five years to identify any emerging problems.
-Regular care will include controlling weed competition, repairing or replacing damaged tree protection cages, and pruning trees to maintain proper tree form.
+Spring, Summer and Fall 2021(for at lease three years): As indicated in the DNR document ‘Tree Maintenance Guidelines’ adequate maintenance during the first three years is critical for the survival of the trees.
+Rainfall will be monitored and weekly supplemental water will be provided.
+Periodic inspections by an entomologist and a forest manager will be conducted several times each year for at least five years to identify any emerging insect and disease problems.
+Regular care will include controlling weeds, mulching, repairing or replacing damaged cages, and pruning trees, if necessary, to maintain proper tree form.

 Demonstration and Education Program

+Interpretive Signage

-Interpretive signs describing the purpose and value of the forest plantings will be placed at the entrance to the Forest trails and at strategic locations on the trails (e.g., species clusters, examples of invasive species) in the summer.
-QR codes will be on the signs to provide additional information about the tree characteristics, planting and care and wildlife utilization of the tree forest.
+Winter and Summer: Interpretive signs with QR codes describing the purpose and value of the forest plantings will be placed at the forest trail entrance and at strategic locations on the trails (e.g., species clusters, examples of invasive species).
+Trail signs with QR codes will provide additional information about the tree characteristics, planting and care, plus wildlife utilization of the forest.
+They will be designed in the winter and placed in the summer.

+Seminars and Demonstrations

+Fall, 2021: Elementary age children will have an opportunity to plant acorns in a Township plant bed.
+They will be able to see the trees grow during 2022.

+Spring: Proper planting techniques will be demonstrated to residents before volunteers begin planting trees.
+Planning for three educational seminars available to residents and non-residents will be completed.

-We will hold three educational seminars which will be available to residents and non-residents in the spring and summer.
-One on the value of trees and different species of trees can: (1) maintain and enhance natural processes (e.g., rainfall interception) and contribute to climate adaption and (2) the value of native tree species when developing residential landscapes.
-The second seminar will focus on the environmental and economic costs of invasive species and alternative methods how they can be controlled/eliminated.
-Another session will focus on the practical aspects of tree planning including: (1) determine the type of tree species appropriate for your property and your needs (e.g., shade) (2) cost, (3) supply sources, and (4) planting methods and (5) maintenance.
+Summer: Three seminars will be presented.
+One on the value of trees and how different species of trees can: (1) maintain and enhance natural processes (e.g., rainfall interception) and contribute to climate adaption and (2) the value of native tree species when developing residential landscapes.
+The second seminar will focus on the environmental and economic costs of invasive species and methods to controlled/eliminated them.
+Another session will focus on the practical aspects of tree planning including: (1) determine the type of tree species appropriate for your property and goals (2) cost, (3) supply sources, (4) planting methods and (5) maintenance.

-To inspire and educate young persons in the township to be “tree aware and friendly”, during the late spring and summer, we will cooperate with local schools and environmental education associations to design and offer programs at the park for school aged children.
-These programs will be presented in the following school year.
-This will include: (1) the collection of acorns and the planting of them in the Township forest, (2) programs designed to educate about why trees are important in natural process (e.g., various ecosystem services), (3) organized opportunities for school classes to participate in tree care.
-The gathering and planting of acorns will occur next fall after the grant period when acorns produced by local oak trees are available.
-This will involve include school classes and clubs, and different youth organizations.

 The Township will maintain a photographic and video history of the site preparation, tree planting, after planting care and benchmarks (e.g., survival rate) of the relative success of the plantings and make this available on-line with supporting reference materials, contact information for various experts and reference materials.
-This will be made available on-line to interested parties

-Timeline

-The time each activity will occur is noted above A visual time line is presented in Appendix 3

 Key Individuals and Organizations

 Wanda Bloomquist, Williamstown Township Supervisor, is Project manager and contact person.